prmrdl/XenGuide/sites/prototype/content/Introduction/Concepts/introfreightrate.md

 ## What is a freight rate?

-A freight rate is a negotiated or quoted price for shipping a freight container from one part of the world to another.
+A freight rate is a negotiated price for shipping a freight container from one part of the world to another.

 Freight rates that are tied to contracts have a validity period that defines the length of time that the freight rate is valid.
 The validity of a freight rate will depend on if it is based on a short-term contract or a long-term contract.